photo by Greg Kessler

 Jeff continues to reinforce that the fundamentals are the essential building blocks or “roots” of music.

 “Without roots the tree doesn’t grow.
 The topics I cover are essential to the continued growth of ALL musicians at ALL levels.”
 These fundamentals are the ‘tools for your narrative.’
 (JC)

 A solo or group performance by Jeff starts things off and what follows is a thoughtful, open, candid back and forth discussion with the students about what they heard…eventually re-connecting everything back to The Big 5 Fundamentals that Coffin considers to be the most essential for students.
 Student participation is kindly required.

 3. RHYTHM & TIME

 Jeff discusses the fundamental elements of music in a way that is interesting, honest, and thought provoking.
-He also musically demonstrate answers to many of the questions students ask to help make this an interactive, creative, unique and inspiring approach to teaching.
+He musically demonstrates his answers to many of the questions asked to help make this an interactive, creative, unique, and inspiring approach to learning.
 This is education that will last far beyond the time your students spend with Jeff in the classroom or concert hall!